SteakEnthusiast/SteakEnthusiast.github.io/source/_posts/Deobfuscating-Javascript-via-AST-Manipulation-Constant-Folding.md

       let { confident, value } = path.evaluate(); // Evaluate the binary expression
-      if (!confident) return; // Skip if not confident let actualVal = t.valueToNode(value); // Create a new node, infer the type if (!t.isLiteral(actualVal)) return; // Skip if not a Literal type (ex.
-StringLiteral, NumericLiteral, Boolean Literal etc.) path.replaceWith(actualVal); // Replace the BinaryExpression with the simplified value },
+      if (!confident) return; // Skip if not confident let actualVal = t.valueToNode(value); // Create a new node, infer the type if (!t.isLiteral(actualVal)) return; // Skip if not a Literal type (e.g. StringLiteral, NumericLiteral, Boolean Literal etc.) path.replaceWith(actualVal); // Replace the BinaryExpression with the simplified value },
   };